KevinWu06/LLM_Data_Insights/README.md

 5. ##### Banner Visuals
     This is a display of all available banner visuals.
 There is a tab for AUV and a tab for Servier, and the corresponding banners are under the corresponding tabs.
 6. ##### Anomaly Detection
     This uses daily banner data for clicks and impressions and detects whether or not there are any anomalies.
-An event is considered to be an anomaly if for two consecutive days, the banner CTR falls outside X% within the moving average CTR (Total clicks / Total impressions) over the last Y days.
+An event is considered to be an anomaly if for two consecutive days (this can be changed in the code in anomaly_detection.py), the banner CTR falls outside X% within the moving average CTR (Total clicks / Total impressions) over the last Y days.
 X and Y, as well as the banner, are inputted by the user.

     The following columns, with the exact names, MUST be present in the dataset:
     ```